Watts-College/cpp-526-template/schedule.md

 Play the video below for an overview of functions in R.

 * What are functions?
-* Exploring function internals
+* Exploring function internals.
-* How to create new functions in R
+* How to create new functions in R.
-* How to explore function documentation
+* How to explore function documentation.
 * What are function arguments and how are they used?

 Visit the [chapter](http://ds4ps.org/dp4ss-textbook/ch-040-functions.html).